 Cadence Culture focusses on the culture of the sound, on the rhythm of events, on a movement.
 It’s a digital space where all of those stories come together.
 For too long, the contribution that club and rave culture brings to the culture of places has been underestimated and undervalued.
 Because through the lense of the night, we can look at daily life in a different way.

-My name is David Wouters (25), journalist and founder of Cadence Culture.
+My name is David Wouters (25), Dutch, living in Amsterdam and freelance journalist for VICE and founder of Cadence Culture.
 I’ve written pieces about the crypto-rave, dance and politics, did scene studies in cities like Kyiv, Paris, Copenhagen and Amsterdam.
 I wrote my bachelor thesis on how Berlin’s electronic music scene copes with tourism and I was a guest at the talk show ‘future of the night’ organized by the night mayor for Amsterdam Dance Event.

 I love diving into underground and alternative electronic music scenes internationally to find out how they are connected, how they differ and how they are the reflection of socio-political themes.
 I am fascinated by how dance can be used as a social and political tool, how it can be used as a form of resistance but also by how music scenes can shape cities.